Canon 1D vs SX70

 Review summary: Canon 1D vs SX70

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Canon SX70?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D: